gkorpal/gkorpal.github.io/_drafts/csbasics.md

   - problem-solving
 ---

 Cypherpunks write code ([*A Cypherpunk's Manifesto* - Eric Hughes, 1993](https://www.activism.net/cypherpunk/manifesto.html)).
-Therefore, I would like to work through the various problems from [Project Euler](https://projecteuler.net/) and [Cryptopals](https://cryptopals.com/).
+Therefore, I want to work through the various problems from [Project Euler](https://projecteuler.net/) and [Cryptopals](https://cryptopals.com/).
+However, I can't code proficiently in any language.

 ## The past
 In the past, I have dabbled into programming using different languages: